pitr/angular-rails-templates/README.md

 In your application, add a dependency to the `templates` module.

+    var application = angular.module('myApplication', ['templates']);

+Loading this module will automatically load all your templates into angular's `$templateCache`.
+Angular uses this parameter when checking for the presence of templates before making an HTTP call.

 ## How it works

 Because of the way angular's modules work, we cannot create one templates module which would load all the templates.